 Yes: It’s important to get this done before the employee feels alienated and unsupported, and you want the employee to be a productive member of the team.

 No: Consider mentors and team activities to help bring the person along.

-Is this person addressing the problem he/she was hired to solve?
+Is this person addressing the problem they were hired to solve?

 Yes: Congratulations.
 You’ve hired well.

 No: Set expectations.
 Go through the job description with the employee.
-Be sure the employee knows why he/she was hired so that they may try to reach the bar.
+Be sure the employee knows why they were hired so that they may try to reach the bar.

 Does this person have the skills to succeed?